 Eurovision Union’s Top Choice: Kate Miller-Heidke

 Kate Miller-Heidke is a singer-songwriter and actress who is classically trained, although ventured into the world of alternative pop music.
 Her solo career was boosted after her song Space They Cannot Touch was supported by radio station Triple J, and as a result, she signed a record deal.
 Her debut album Little Eve was certified gold in Australia, and her second album was released in 2008.
 This album, titled Curiouser received critical success in America as well, and she has toured through America, UK and Europe as a special guest of Ben Folds.
-In total, she has released 5 studio albums, with the most recent being O Vertigo! which was released in 2014.
+In total, she has released 5 studio albums, with the most recent being O Vertigo! released in 2014.

 Why is Kate a good Aussie Representative?